knative/docs/install/Knative-with-IKS.md

     kubectl get nodes
     ```

-    Make sure all nodes are in `Ready` state.
+    Make sure all the nodes are in `Ready` state.
 You are now ready to install Istio
     into your cluster.

 ## Installing Istio